arduino/docs-content/content/arduino-cloud/01.getting-started/07.arduino-cloud-cli/arduino-cloud-cli.md

 - To navigate to your sketch folder, navigate to **Sketch > Show Sketch Folder**.
 You will see the `<sketchname>.bin` file, which is the file we can use to perform OTA.

 ![Compile binaries using Arduino IDE](assets/export-ide.png)

+## Summary

+The Arduino Cloud CLI is a tool that can primarly be used to extract a template from a single Thing or dashboard, and deploy it to several devices.
+It is also a tool for managing your fleet of devices, such as providing mass OTA uploads (such as firmware updates).

+It is intended to be used as a supplementary tool for the [Arduino IoT Cloud](https://cloud.arduino.cc/home/) web interface, but can well be used as a standalone tool to manage your devices, Things properties and dashboards.

+The Arduino Cloud CLI can also be well combined with the [Arduino CLI](https://arduino.github.io/arduino-cli), a separate tool that brings the functionality of the Arduino IDE to your choice of terminal.

+To recap, this tool can be used to:
+- Extract templates from your existing Things & dashboards previously created in the Arduino IoT Cloud.
+- Perform the same actions as the Arduino IoT Cloud but from a terminal (like creating/deleting devices, Things and linking them).
+- List all available components from the cloud (like `thing list`).
+- Tag your devices & Things with the `--tags <key0>=<value0>` command.